Curtin-Timescales-of-Mineral-Systems/LeadLoss/README.md

 Note: `soerp` is now optional in source installs.
 If it is unavailable on your platform, the app falls back to deterministic math operations for the affected internals.

-## Manuscript assets

-The revised manuscript, figures, and benchmark/data assets are distributed separately from the code release as a curated Zenodo-style package.
-This keeps the repository code-focused and avoids mixing working manuscript material into the public code line.

-For a developer-oriented overview of the current CDC execution path, see the separate backup note at `/Users/lucymathieson/Desktop/refactor_untracked_backup_2026-04-11/docs/cdc_processing_path.md`.

 ## Input requirements (GUI)